arontier/ad3-descs/apps/antigen_fold/en/README.md

 # Description

-Protein Folding is a method for predicting monomeric protien structures using Jumper J et al method [1].
+Antigen Folding is a method for predicting monomeric protien structures using Jumper J et al method [1].

 # Inputs